Rita Hayworth: Marriages, relationships and family

-Hayworth married and divorced five times in twenty-four years.
-She had affairs with several of her leading men, most notably with Victor Mature in 1942, during the filming of My Gal Sal.
+Hayworth married and divorced five times in 24 years.
+She had affairs with several of her leading men, most notably Victor Mature in 1942, during the filming of My Gal Sal.

 Hayworth had two daughters and two grandsons, one by each daughter.
-Her older daughter, Rebecca Welles, was born on December 17, 1944 and was the daughter of her second husband, Orson Welles.
-Rebecca had a son, Marc McKerrow, in 1966; Marc was placed for adoption at birth, by some accounts, at Hayworth's urging.
-Rebecca Welles died in 2004.
-McKerrow had three children and died at age 44 as a result of complications from a nocturnal seizure related to a serious car accident that he had when he was 21 years old.
-Marc is featured in the 2008 documentary Prodigal Sons.
+Her older daughter was the daughter of her second husband, Orson Welles.
+She had a son who was placed for adoption at birth, by some accounts, at Hayworth's urging, and he is featured in the 2008 documentary film Prodigal Sons.

-Hayworth's younger daughter, Yasmin Aga Khan, was born on December 18, 1949 and is the daughter of Aly Khan.
-Khan had one son, Andrew Ali Aga Khan Embiricos, who died unmarried at age 25.
+Hayworth's younger daughter, Yasmin Aga Khan, is the daughter of Aly Khan.